HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

-The most common file extensions found in alt text values (for sites with non-empty alt attributes) are jpg (and jpeg), png, ico, and svg.
+The most common file extensions found in alt text values (for sites with non-empty `alt` attributes) are `jpg` (and `jpeg`), `png`, `ico`, and `svg`.
 This likely indicates that CMS or other content management systems either automatically generate alt text or require content editors to provide it.
-However, if the CMS merely includes the image filename in the alt attribute, it typically offers no benefit to users.
+However, if the CMS merely includes the image filename in the `alt` attribute, it typically offers no benefit to users.
 Therefore, it's crucial to use meaningful text descriptions.

 {{ figure_markup(
   image="alt-attribute-lengths.png",
-  caption="alt attribute lengths.",
+  caption="`alt` attribute lengths.",
   description="A bar chart comparing the length of text alternatives for images for desktop sites.
 Showing no alt is set on 15%, it is set to empty on 30%, it is 10 characters or less on 17%, 20 characters or less on 15%, 30 characters or less on 8% , 100 characters or less on 15%, and it is greater than 100 characters on 1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=580789543&format=interactive", sheets_gid="1040825973",